-People should also consult their doctor before taking vitamin C, particularly if they have a medical condition, are pregnant, or take any medications.
+A person should also consult a doctor before taking vitamin C, particularly if they have a medical condition, are pregnant, or take any medications.

 Most people get enough vitamin C by eating a varied diet that includes fruits and vegetables.
-However, some people may need a supplement.
+However, some people may need to take a supplement.

-All forms of vitamin C work in much the same way, but always buy from a reputable seller, and consider the dosage, quality, and price point before buying a product.
+All forms of vitamin C work in much the same way, but people should always buy from a reputable seller and consider the dose, quality, and price point before buying a product.

 Consuming too much vitamin C may cause side effects.